genelet/godbi/README.md

 }
 ```

-It updates a row by checking if the data in the unique columns, defined in `Uniques`, exists.
-If not, it will insert a new row instead of updating.
+It updates a row by checking the data in the unique columns _Uniques_.
+If not exists, it will insert a new row instead of updating.

 #### 2.2.4) *Edit*